weavora/wrest/README.md

 		return array(
 			'list' => array( //use for get list of objects 'class' => 'WRestListAction',
-				'filterBy' => array( //this param user in `where` expression when forming an db query 'account_id' => 'account_id', // 'name_in_table' => 'request_param_name'
+				'filterBy' => array( //this param used in `where` expression when forming an db query 'account_id' => 'account_id', // 'name_in_table' => 'request_param_name'
 				),
-				'limit' => 'limit', //request parameter name, which will contain limit of object 'page' => 'page', //request parameter name, which will contain requested page num 'order' => 'order', //request parameter name, which will contain ordering for sort ),
+				'limit' => 'limit', //request parameter name which will contain a limit of object 'page' => 'page', //request parameter name which will contain a requested page num 'order' => 'order', //request parameter name which will contain ordering for sort ),
 			'delete' => 'WRestDeleteAction',
 			'get' => 'WRestGetAction',